yanzhang111/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

-First, add a health system to the Boss, with max health and current health.
+1.add a health system to the Boss, with max health and current health.
 Then, when the player’s attack hits the Boss, the Boss health will go down.

-Test: Run the game, attack the Boss, and check if the Console shows “Boss took damage.”
+2.Test: Run the game, attack the Boss, and check if the Console shows “Boss took damage.”
 Also check if the Boss health number goes down.